WinworldHUB/W4R/README.md

 ## Tests

-We are using Jest for writing tests.
+We are using Jest for writing tests
 Please read [Jest Docs](https://jestjs.io/docs/getting-started) for more details.

 # Getting Started with Create React App